 Overview

-- To understand the factors that lead to care experienced young people being excluded from a mainstream school in Wales, and the impact that exclusions can have on sustainable transitions.
-Stage one will also outline how many care experienced young people have attended a PRU in Wales, and how many moved into further education or training at 16.
+1. To understand the factors that lead to care experienced young people being excluded from a mainstream school in Wales, and the impact that exclusions has on sustainable transitions.
+Stage one also linked administrative datasets to identify how many care experienced young people attended a PRU between 2018 and 2021 in Wales.

-- To explore the processes that support care experienced PRU learners in preparing for, and transitioning to, post-16 destinations.
-I will work with a group of these learners over the course of the project, to understand more about their experiences and views of these transition periods, and to learn about their own aspirations for the future.
+1. To explore the processes that support care experienced PRU learners in preparing for, and transitioning to, post-16 destinations.
+This involved working with a group of learners over the course of the project, to understand more about their perspectives and lived experiences.

-This research is important and has far reaching implications.
-To date, no research has previously tracked a group of these learners in this way across Wales.
-In doing so, the fellowship will provide a unique insight into how PRUs support young people, and what factors facilitate sustainable transitions.
-This comes at a time when Welsh Government are invested in improving this area of education, and recognise the need for longitudinal work, in order to understand good PRU practice (Welsh Government, 2017).
-The research will therefore inform education policy in this area and it will help to support and improve the outcomes of a previously unheard group of young people, as they move towards independence and adulthood.
+The research had far-reaching implications.
+No research had previously tracked a group of care experienced PRU learners in this way across Wales.
+In doing so, the fellowship provided a unique insight into how PRUs support young people, and what factors facilitate sustainable transitions.
+The project came at a time when the Welsh Government were invested in improving this area of education and recognised the need for longitudinal work to understand good PRU practice (Welsh Government, 2017).
+The research therefore aimed to inform education policy and support and improve the outcomes of a previously unheard group of young people, as they moved towards greater independence and adulthood.

 Activities and Methods